 - Outlook 2010 / 2013 / 2016 / 2019 / Office 365

 If you get a permissions error when trying to disable an add-in see the Quick Tip; Cannot disable add-in.

-Programs that integrate with Outlook are not always shown as an add-in as well.
-In this case you’ll have to disable the integration in the program itself.
-See the documentation of that program on how to disable it.
-If the integration is the key of the program (like it is with synchronization software) make sure you close that program after or before closing Outlook or it will keep Outlook open.
+Applications which integrate with Outlook are not always shown as an add-in as well.
+In this case you’ll have to disable the integration in the application itself.
+See the documentation of that application on how to disable it.
+If the integration is the key of the application (like it is with synchronization software) make sure you close that application after or before closing Outlook or it will keep Outlook open.